top of page

 Barn Owl (Tyto alba)

 Remi is a male Barn Owl that was born in captivity to become a raptor education ambassador.
 He came to us in September of 2017 as an owlet and is our resident jokester.
 Remi enjoys screeching at night when you least expect it and always waits until he's in the car to cough up his pellets.
-Photo credit: Tony Alonso Photography
+Remi is always a crowd favorite.

 366834158_620453380227537_57023162146818